supposedly/nutshell/README.md

 # CA rules “in a nutshell”
 A transpiler from a reimagined Golly ruletable language to the traditional format.
-See [`examples/`](/examples) for examples.
+See [`examples/`](/examples) for examples, and if none of this makes any sense to you and you aren't sure how you got here, check out the [layman's README](LAYMAN-README.md).

 ## Setup
 1. [Download & install Python 3.6](https://www.python.org/downloads/release/python-365/) or higher (support for < 3.6 hopefully coming soon)